Unleash Immersion: Virtual Reality Headsets for Gaming

 2

-Built-in sensors (accelerometers, gyroscopes, magnetometers) and external cameras track your head and controller movements.
-This data translates your physical actions into the virtual environment, allowing you to look around and interact.
+Sensors inside the headset and/or external cameras track your head movements.
+This data is instantly translated into the virtual world, allowing you to look around naturally.

 3